 In addition to the adulterer being shielded by the Fifth Amendment in their divorce case, the “other man” or “other woman” can possibly also invoke the same privilege against self-incrimination if questioned in the divorce.
 To the surprise of perhaps many, any act of sexual intercourse outside of marriage constitutes a crime in Virginia.
 Virginia Code § 18.2-344 states: “Any person, not being married, who voluntarily shall have sexual intercourse with any other person, shall be guilty of fornication, punishable as a Class 4 misdemeanor.”
 Again, while this crime may be rarely prosecuted, it affords anyone who engaged in an affair with a married person the ability to invoke the Fifth Amendment and refuse to answer questions about the affair in a divorce case.

 Regardless of one’s political or personal beliefs, the reality is that these criminal laws certainly make many divorce cases filed on the ground of adultery more costly and time consuming than other divorce cases.
 Ironically, they also serve to provide a level of protection to spouses accused of adultery.

 If you have any questions about proving or defending against an allegation of adultery in your divorce case, be sure to consult with an experienced divorce attorney.
-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the divorce lawyers at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
+From offices in Fairfax, Manassas, Ashburn, Arlington and Fredericksburg, the divorce attorneys at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
 Contact us to schedule a consultation today.